Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Fixed the bug when retinting map lighting with a map action corrupted light sources.
 - Fixed the bug when deploying mindcontrolled vehicle into a building permanently transferred the control to the house which mindcontrolled it.
 - Fixed the bug when capturing a mind-controlled building with an engineer fail to break the mind-control link.
+- Removed the EVA_BuildingCaptured event when capturing a building considered as a vehicle.
 - Fixed the bug when units are already dead but still in map (for sinking, crashing, dying animation, etc.), they could die again.
 - Fixed the bug when cloaked Desolator was unable to fire his deploy weapon.
 - Fixed the bug that temporaryed unit cannot be erased correctly and no longer raise an error.